Rabid Bat Confirmed in Bamberg County; One Pet Exposure

 This bat is the first animal in Bamberg County to test positive for rabies in 2020.
 There have been 105 cases of rabid animals statewide this year.
 Since 2011, South Carolina has averaged approximately 130 positive cases a year.
 In 2019, one of the 148 confirmed rabies cases in South Carolina was in Bamberg County.

-Contact information for local Bureau of Environmental Health Services offices is available at www.scdhec.gov/EAoffices.
-For more information on rabies visit www.scdhec.gov/rabies or www.cdc.gov/rabies.
+Contact information for local Environmental Affairs Offices is available at www.scdhec.gov/EAoffices.
+For more information on rabies, visit www.scdhec.gov/rabies or www.cdc.gov/rabies.

 ###